vidbina/vidbina.github.io/_posts/2019-04-24-transmission-primer.markdown

 ### Show info for a given torrent

-In order to observe the the magnet link, the directory into which it is being downloaded, the relevant download metrics and a bit of history for a given torrent, one may run:
+In order to observe the magnet link, the directory into which it is being downloaded, the relevant download metrics and a bit of history for a given torrent, one may run: